-We seek feedback when we evaluate and review services and programs for children and young people.
-This feedback guides future offerings.
+We seek feedback when we develop and review services and programs for children and young people.
+This feedback guides current and future offerings.
 The flexible self-direction and feedback built into our sessions also ensures that our approach responds to the interests, needs and ideas of children and young people.
-Providing opportunities for the younger generation to participate in self-directed learning and play can then provide the basis for relevant future program development.

-Involving children, young people and families in service design and operational policies
+Involving children, young people and families in service design and operational policies.